geogardenclub/geogardenclub.github.io/docs/user-guide/faq.md

 ## I just moved here, what grows well?

-A good place to start is the Crop Index Screen.
-Use this screen to find crops that have been planted in several gardens in your Chapter.
+If you've recently moved to a new geographic region, GeoGardenClub can help you jump-start your garden.
+Start your investigation with the Crop Index Screen.
+Use this screen to find crops that have been planted several times in your Chapter.
 For example, the following screen shows that Arugula has been planted in 8 gardens in this Chapter:

 <img width="300" src="/img/user-guide/faq/faq-arugula.png"/>

-When you find a popular crop such as Arugula, you might next open the Outcomes panel to see how successfully it's been grown.
+When you find a crop that you'd like to grow and is also popular, you might next open the Outcomes panel to see how successfully it's been grown locally.
 In the case of Arugula, it looks pretty good!

 <img width="300" src="/img/user-guide/faq/faq-arugula-2.png"/>

-You can also open the Varieties tab to see what kinds of Arugula gardeners have tried to grow.
+You can also open the Varieties tab to see the kinds of Arugula that gardeners have tried to grow.
 If a Variety chip has a gold background, that means it's been grown several times with good outcomes.
 In this Chapter, it turns out that the Astro Variety of Arugula has earned Gold status:

 <img width="300" src="/img/user-guide/faq/faq-arugula-3.png"/>